 Texas follows federal OSHA standards with no additional state-mandated dumpster size requirements for construction.
 Florida defers to county and municipal waste management regulations for construction site container requirements.
 Always check local requirements before assuming federal standards apply.

-Common commercial dumpster sizes range from 10 to 40 cubic yards, with 20-yard and 30-yard containers being most common for construction work.
+Common commercial dumpster sizes range from 10 to 40 cubic yards, with 20-yard and 30-yard containers being most popular for construction work.
 Demolition projects typically require larger containers due to the volume and weight of materials generated.

 A 20-yard dumpster handles interior demolition projects, partial building teardowns, and smaller commercial renovations.
 Typical dimensions run approximately 22 feet long, 8 feet wide, and 4.5 feet high.
 This size works well for: